decorative image of colorful blurry lights

 Melissa Crisp-Cooper (Director)

 Melissa Crisp-Cooper (she/her) is member of the Board of Directors of CommunicationFIRST and is a freelance writer and disability-focused health care advocate.
+As the Associate Director of Participant Experience at The Arc San Francisco, Ms. Crisp-Cooper helps participants use their voice to advocate and tell their stories.
 Her moderate athetoid cerebral palsy affects her coordination and speech, and she navigates the world in a purple power wheelchair.
 Ms. Crisp-Cooper grew up and was mainstreamed in public schools in Southern California.
 She was lucky to have had a very good speech therapist who advocated on her behalf, and parents who had high expectations and instilled in her a strong ability to adapt and solve problems that has served her well.
-Ms. Crisp-Cooper served on California’s State Council on Developmental Disabilities and helped to interview hundreds of Regional Center consumers near Sacramento as a Consumer Visitor with the Life Quality Assessment Project.
-She currently serves as Chair of the WITH Foundation’s Self Advocate Advisory Committee.
-Ms. Crisp-Cooper received a BA in Human Development from the University of California at Riverside.
+Ms. Crisp-Cooper has served on California’s State Council on Developmental Disabilities and helped to interview hundreds of Regional Center consumers near Sacramento as a Consumer Visitor with the Life Quality Assessment Project.
+She received a BA in Human Development from the University of California at Riverside.
 She loves travel, yoga, and spending time with family, friends, and her cats.
 Ms. Crisp-Cooper resides in Northern California with her husband, and communicates expressively by typing with word-prediction software and speaking with the assistance of a revoicer.
 She has yet to find a dedicated AAC device that accommodates her thinking speed and snarky sense of humor.

 Tim Jin (Director)

-Born with cerebral palsy, Tim Jin (he/him) is a member of CommunicationFIRST’s Board of Directors and advocates for the rights of anyone with a speech-related disability to have access to the communication tools and supports they need.
-He has used an augmentative and alternative communication (AAC) device since elementary school in the 1980s.
-He is Co-Director of Empowerment Programs at the California-based nonprofit Disability Voices United, and his work has been featured by TEDx and in ABILITY Magazine (video).
-In September 2021, Tim testified by video for a US Senate Judiciary Subcommittee hearing on guardianship reform.
+Born with cerebral palsy, Tim Jin (he/him) is a member of CommunicationFIRST’s Board of Directors and is passionate about expanding communication access for all, having used an augmentative and alternative communication (AAC) device since elementary school in the 1980s.
+Mr. Jin serves on multiple boards, government task forces, and committees, and frequently speaks at conferences and training seminars.
+He is a strong proponent of self-direction, recognizing its crucial role in empowering individuals with disabilities to have greater control over their lives.
+As such, Mr. Jin is employed by California’s Department of Developmental Disabilities’ Self-Determination Program to advocate for these principles state-wide.
+His work has been featured by both TEDx and ABILITY Magazine (video).
+In September 2021, Mr. Jin testified by video for a US Senate Judiciary Subcommittee hearing on guardianship reform.
 Mr. Jin graduated from California State University in Long Beach with a degree in speech communication.
 He lives in the Los Angeles area.

 Lateef McLeod (Director)